1990 – 2009 (19 years)

 London, England, United Kingdom

 Stereolab are a UK-based band whose style, mixing 1950s–1960s pop and lounge music with the “motorik” beat of krautrock, was one of the first to which the term “post-rock” was applied.
+People frequently refer to their style as being "avant-pop."
 They are noted for the use of vintage keyboard instruments like Moog synthesizers and Vox and Farfisa organs.
 Stereolab is also notable for founding their own record label, Duophonic Records, with a grant from UK charity The Prince’s Trust.
 The band is often referred to as “The Groop” by their fans (and in the title of their song “The Groop Play Chord X” on the album Space Age Batchelor Pad Music).

 They were founded in 1990 by songwriters Tim Gane (guitar, keyboards), formerly of the band McCarthy, and Laetitia Sadier (sometimes credited as Seaya Sadier; vocals, keyboards, trombone, guitar), who is from France and sings in both English and French.